UI Boustead Reit lodges IPO prospectus, raising S$1.2 billion at S$0.88 per unit

 UIB is focused on Singapore and Japan, and intends to target opportunities in high-growth sectors, logistics and data centres.

-The Reit offers a distribution yield of 7.4 per cent forecast for the two-month period from Feb 1 to Mar 31, and 7.8 per cent projected for the year from Apr 1, 2026, to Mar 31, 2027.
+The Reit offers a distribution yield of 7.4 per cent forecast for the two-month period from Feb 1 to Mar 31 on an annualised basis, and 7.8 per cent projected for the year from Apr 1, 2026, to Mar 31, 2027.

 UI Boustead Reit is expected to deliver a total return of 12.2 per cent from organic growth alone.